European stock index futures slide as coronavirus damage grows

 The pan-European STOXX 600 index ended Tuesday with its worst quarter in 18 years as lockdown measures to contain the health crisis upended business activity, raising the threat of corporate defaults and mass layoffs.

-German DAX futures FDXc1 were off 3.3%, while French CAC futures FCEc1 fell 3.1%.
+German DAX futures were off 3.3%, while French CAC futures fell 3.1%.

-FTSE 100 futures FFIc1 shed 3.4% as the number of deaths from the coronavirus in the United Kingdom rose by 27% in the space of a day.
+FTSE 100 futures shed 3.4% as the number of deaths from the coronavirus in the United Kingdom rose by 27% in the space of a day.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Shounak Dasgupta)